joppekroon/webcomponent-overview/README.md

 ### <a name='Styling'></a>Styling
 * CSS selectors from the outer page do not apply inside the component, and vice versa.
   This allows for the use of simpler class names and `id`s as they will not conflict, which also has a positive effect on performance.
-* Styles can be defined within the shadow DOM for the elements from the light DOM, however the styles from the surrounding document take precedence.
+* Styles can be defined within the Shadow DOM for the elements from the Light DOM, however the styles from the surrounding document take precedence.

 #### <a name='FromLighttoShadow'></a>From Light to Shadow
-* The shadow DOM can exert limited influence on the host element (the element to which the shadow tree is attached) and the light DOM that is distributed into its slots.
+* The Shadow DOM can exert limited influence on the host element (the element to which the Shadow tree is attached) and the Light DOM that is distributed into its slots.
   However, in all cases, styling applied in the surrounding document will take precedence.
 * `:host` selects the host element.
 * `:host(<selector>)` selects the host element only if the given `<selector>` matches the host.
 * `:host-context(<compound-selector>)` selects the host element only if the given `<compound-selector>` matches the host or any of its ancestors.
   This allows, for example, for having themes across the page by toggling a class on the body element (although CSS custom properties may be preferable here).
-* `::slotted(<compound-selector>)` selects any _top level_ element from the light DOM that matches the `<compound-selector>` and is distributed into any of the shadow DOM's slots.
+* `::slotted(<compound-selector>)` selects any _top level_ element from the Light DOM that matches the `<compound-selector>` and is distributed into any of the Shadow DOM's slots.

 #### <a name='FromShadowtoLight'></a>From Shadow to Light
-* The surrounding document can not influence the styling of the shadow DOM, unless the shadow DOM supplies styling hooks through CSS custom properties.
+* The surrounding document can not influence the styling of the Shadow DOM, unless the Shadow DOM supplies styling hooks through CSS custom properties.
 * CSS custom properties are required to have two dashes before the name (`--*`), and can have any value.
 * They can be picked up using `var(--foo)`, or `var(--foo, <fallback-value>)`.